FEATURED CREDIT CARDS

 • You can only receive one welcome bonus for a specific card every 48 months.

-• This rule applies to most Citi cards, including the Strata family and the Costco Anywhere Visa card.
+This applies to most Citi cards, including the Strata family and the Costco Anywhere Visa card.
 It prevents someone from opening the same card, closing it later, and reopening it immediately for another bonus.
 The 48-month clock starts from when you received the bonus, not when you applied for the card.

 Why Do These Rules Exist?